theopmw/recipe-box/TESTING.md

     - [x] When in session, a registered user has access to the Add Recipe Page.

-    - [x] The Create Recipe form has been designed to be as intuitive and user-fiendly as possible and provides feeback if errors are made by the user.
+    - [x] The Create Recipe form has been designed to be as intuitive and user-friendly as possible and provides feedback if errors are made by the user.

-    - [x] Once sucessfully submitted, the user is redirected to thier profile and a flash message is dispalyed: "Recipe Added Successfully!".
+    - [x] Once successfully submitted, the user is redirected to their profile and a flash message is displayed: "Recipe Added Successfully!".

 * **Edit my own recipes**